Carroll-Lab/can_seq/README.md

 ### Installation

 Requires:
-- Linux or Mac OSX
+- Linux or Mac OSX (likely Bash on Ubuntu on Windows too, but not tested)
 - Anaconda / Miniconda installed
 - Bioconda channels added